Lab 8 min read

 - Bread

-- Motivation (if they sell it)
+- Motivation (if sold)

-- Time (if they sell that too)
+- Time (if also sold)

 // Desktop Philosophy